sferenchak/LXT-1/README.md

 ## Main Features

 - **Fun, Engaging Design**
-  - The UI was built to mimic an arcade cabinet and the content itself was
+  - The UI was built to mimic an arcade cabinet.
 - **Badge System**
   - Various badges are unlocked for acheiving different goals throughout the training like, pressing the "Start" button to begin, setting a new high score, and completing all content.
 - **Point System**